Special operations: Poland

-Türkiye
+Russia

+The Special Operations Forces of the Armed Forces of the Russian Federation constitute groups under the Special Operations Forces Command of the General Staff of the Armed Forces of the Russian Federation.

+Turkey

 The Special Forces Command (Tur.: Özel Kuvvetler Komutanlığı – ÖKK) is the main special forces unit of the Turkish Armed Forces, under the direct command of Turkish General Staff.
 Unit is particularly active in battle against PKK.
 Turkish Navy also have a special operations unit, Underwater Offence (Tur.: Sualtı Taaruz – SAT).
 They have participated in the Turkish invasion of Cyprus.

 United Kingdom

 The United Kingdom Special Forces (UKSF) is a directorate comprising the Special Air Service, the Special Boat Service, the Special Reconnaissance Regiment, the Special Forces Support Group, 18 (UKSF) Signal Regiment and the Joint Special Forces Aviation Wing.

 In UK law, "special forces" means those units of the armed forces of the Crown and the maintenance of whose capabilities is the responsibility of the Director Special Forces or which are for the time being subject to the operational command of that director.

 The British Army and the Royal Marines also have special operations-capable forces that do not form part of the UKSF, such as the Pathfinder Platoon, 148 Meiktila Battery, 4/73 Sphinx Battery, and Mountain Leaders of the Brigade Patrol Troop and commando unit recce troops.

 The Army Special Operations Brigade was formed in 2021 and consists of four battalions of the Ranger Regiment.
 The formation is described as being "akin to that of the Special Forces Groups of the US Army Special Forces."
 The intention is that the brigade will be widely and actively deployable, including with the ability to train, advise and accompany the forces of partner countries, potentially in high-threat environments.